pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 - When any pesto pizza is ordered, the CQ event with the name of the pizza is written to the `Name` region.

-PCC/Pivotal GemFire supports the notion of **Continuous Query**, which means a developer can register interests in events.
+Tanzu GemFire supports the notion of a **Continuous Query**, which means a developer can register interests in events.
-Interests are expressed with an OQL query on `Regions` containing the data interests.
-This is ideal since the developer can use complex criteria in a OQL query predicate with the exact data the developer is interested in receiving notifications for.
+Interests are expressed with an OQL query on regions containing the data interests.
+This is ideal since the developer can use complex criteria in an OQL query predicate with the exact data the developer is interested in receiving notifications for.
 Thus, when data event occurs matching the conditions expressed in the CQ query predicate, then an event will be returned with the data.

-For more details, see the GemFire documentation section on [Continuous Querying](http://gemfire.docs.pivotal.io/geode/developing/continuous_querying/chapter_overview.html).
+For more details, see the Tanzu GemFire documentation section on [Continuous Querying](http://gemfire.docs.pivotal.io/geode/developing/continuous_querying/chapter_overview.html).

-For more details on how to use Pivotal GemFire CQ in your Spring Boot applications see [Configuring Continuous Queries](https://docs.spring.io/spring-data/gemfire/docs/current/reference/html/#bootstrap-annotation-config-continuous-queries).
+For more details on how to use continuous queries in your Spring Boot applications see [Configuring Continuous Queries](https://docs.spring.io/spring-data/gemfire/docs/current/reference/html/#bootstrap-annotation-config-continuous-queries).